top of page

 What Makes a Parti a Parti?

-Before we pit these two origins against each other, we need to clarify the terminology.
-A "parti" sapphire—short for bi-partition or tri-partition—displays two or more distinct colors within a single crystal.
+Before we pit these two origins against each other (State of Origin anyone🏉? no?), we need to clarify the terminology.
+A "parti" sapphire, a shortened name that describes bi-partition or tri-partition, displays two or more distinct colors within a single crystal.
 This is actual color zoning.
-We aren't talking about pleochroism, where a stone shows different colors depending on your viewing angle.

 During crystal growth in the earth's crust, trace element concentrations fluctuate.
 The result?
 A gemstone that looks like Mother Nature couldn't make up her mind.

-When I am evaluating rough, managing these color zones is like threading a needle in the dark..
-You have to map the crystal's cleavage planes and align the color banding precisely with the pavilion facets.
+When I am evaluating rough, managing these color zones is like threading a needle in the dark, whilst off-roading in the alps.
+You have to map the crystal's cleavage planes and align the color banding precisely depending on where the stone's table or pavilion is intended to be.
 Miss the angle, and you end up with a muddy, blended mess instead of sharp flashes of color.
+Mess it up at an epic scale, and you get a highly polished pebble.
+This is true of either Montana sapphires or Australian Parti color varieties, as both occupy a similar space when it comes to relative value compared to other gemstones.

 Australian Sapphires: The Bold and Basaltic